AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 1. **Creates an Object with Validate Collection Details** : It prepares the data needed to validate the token information.

-2. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to check if the token information already exists using the prepared data.
+2. **Calls Smart Contract Method** : It interacts with the multi-token smart contract method to check if the token information already exists using the prepared data.

-3. **Return Values of Object** : It returns necessary values as a object
+3. **Return Values** : It returns necessary values as an object.

 Next, we'll write the **Get the parent chain height** function.